PavelKriz/PavelKriz.github.io/index.md

   display: inline-block;
   font-size: 16px;
   cursor: pointer;
 }
+/*Button style - changes on hower*/
 .button:hover {
-  /**background-color: #DDDDDD;**/
+  background-color: #EEEEEE;
   color: #111;
   text-decoration-line: underline;
 }

-/* Create three equal columns that floats next to each other */ .column {
+/* Create three equal columns that floats next to each other */ .project-column {
   float: left;
-  width: 33%;
+  width: 30%;
-  padding: 10px;
+  padding: 1.5%;
   text-align:center;
 }

-/* Clear floats after the columns */
-.row:after {
-  content: "";
-  display: table;
-  clear: both;
-}
+/* Make them stuck under each other */
 @media screen and (max-width: 600px) {
-  .column {
+  .project-column {
     width: 100%;
+    padding: 0%;
   }
 }
 </style>

 # Welcome

 <img style="float: right;" width="20%" src="/images/Pavel_Kriz.png">

-My name is Pavel Kříž and I am a software engineer and I mainly deal with the backend, but I am a creative person and I have also dealt with frontend projects and I am even trained in UI/UX development and testing.
+My name is Pavel Kříž and I am a **software engineer** and I mainly deal with the backend, but I am a creative person and I have also dealt with frontend projects and I am even trained in UI/UX development and testing.

 ## My projects